Kusuma431/Tutorial_Project/README.md

 **🎓 **Full Stack LMS Website (MERN Stack)****

-In this tutorial/project, we are going to build a full stack Learning Management System (LMS) website using the MERN Stack.
+In this tutorial project, we are going to build a full stack Learning Management System (LMS) website using the MERN Stack.
 This platform allows educators to publish courses online and students to enroll, purchase, and watch courses seamlessly.

 **🚀 Features**